-- > Summary of the methods applied and any deviations from this MEQMMP; - > Timeseries graphs of physicochemical water column profiles; - > A table summarising laboratory analysis results; - > Timeseries graphs of laboratory analysis results; - > Statistical summary of infauna (as per collection frequency) - > An assessment of all data collected against the EQCs; - > Presentation of the calculated site specific EQG and EQS in accordance with ANZG (2018); and - > Any actions or recommendations required as a result of field implementation of the Sampling and Analysis Plan (SAP) and assessment of monitoring data.
+- > Summary of the methods applied and any deviations from this MEQMMP; - > Timeseries graphs of physicochemical water column profiles;

+- > A table summarising laboratory analysis results; - > Timeseries graphs of laboratory analysis results; - > Statistical summary of infauna (as per collection frequency); - > Statistical summary of seagrass and mixed community results; - > Presentation of the calculated site specific EQG and EQS in accordance with ANZG (2018); - > Review of monitoring methodologies, such as site selection, frequency, data analysis etc, as required to inform the revised sample programs for incorporation into a revised version of this Plan; and - > Any actions or recommendations required as a result of field implementation of the Sampling and Analysis Plan (SAP) and assessment of monitoring data.

-The revised MEQMMP will be submitted to the regulator for endorsement of the revised EQG and EQS.
+The revised MEQMMP will be submitted to the CEO at DWER for endorsement of the revised EQG and EQS.
 All supporting information, including data and reviews, will be provided to support the revised plan.